mikecole/mikecole.github.io/_posts/2014-02-16-2014-protect-yourself-online.markdown

 <p>
 Also, under no circumstances should a Forgot Your Password function ever provide you with your current password.
 It should always, always, always force you to change it to a new password.
 If a website can provide you with your current password, it means they are not storing it in a secure way.
 Call them out in public on Twitter.
-Money talks - take your money elsewhere.
+Money talks - take your business elsewhere if necessary.
 </p>
 <h3>Summary</h3>
 <p>
 Hackers are always looking for the easiest targets.
-If they need to spend too much time on you, they will move along to the next person.
+If they need to spend too much time on you they will more than likely move along to the next person.
 A few safeguards can make you infinitely more secure on the internet.
 Have any questions or suggestions?
 Post them below.
 Like I mentioned, I'm not security expert but I can try to get you pointed in the right direction.
 </p>